KappaEtaKappa/khksodamachine/README.md

 - GUI tool to make managing the RethinkDB easier
 - Accessed at kappa on port 8081
 - Set up as a systemd service on kappa in /etc/systemd/system/chateau.service

+Note: For security purposes, the ports that chateau and the database web administration tools run on (8081 and 8082) can only be accessed via a socks proxy.
+See https://www.rethinkdb.com/docs/security/ for details.